Margje Teeuwen

 Margje Josepha Teeuwen (born 21 May 1974 in Eindhoven, North Brabant) is a field hockey midfielder from the Netherlands, who played 145 international matches for the Dutch National Women's Team, in which she scored fifteen goals.

-Teeuwen twice won the bronze medal, in 1996 and 2000, and retired from international competition after the Sydney Games.
-She is married to a famous Dutch dj Rob Stenders.
+Teeuwen twice won the Olympic bronze medal, in 1996 and 2000, and retired from international competition after the Sydney Games.
+She is married to Dutch DJRob Stenders.
 He has his own radiostation on the internet called KX Radio.
-Teeuwen does also have a program on this station.
+Teeuwen also has a program on this station.